ndavidson19/quanta/README.md

 Spark is used quickly calculate the features needed to do ML model inference (combination of TA, SA, and other metrics), as well as complicated financial derivates pricing calculations.

 ## Portfolio Management Microservice
+This service leverages statistical portfolio management to constantly maintain an optimal portfolio for our given risk tolerance.
+This service  decides which stocks to invest in, at what weights, and models pricing of options derivatives.

 more to come (and a name)

 ## Prediction Microservice